 Why You Should Buy a New Canister Vacuum

-Canister vacuums are capable of dealing with messes that the average upright or handvac just can’t tackle.
-This is made possible by a long reaching wand that allows them to reach under very long tables or up toward high drapes,, as well as plenty of power to pick up larger pieces of debris.
-If you deal with serious messes or have a lot of pets, canister vacs may be your best option to keep upholstery and floors clean.
+Canister vacuums are capable of dealing with messes that the average upright or hand vac just can’t tackle.
+This is made possible by a long-reaching wand that allows them to reach under very long tables or up toward high drapes, as well as plenty of power to pick up larger pieces of debris.
+If you deal with serious messes or have a lot of pets, canister vacs might be your best option to keep upholstery and floors clean.
+Although, if you’d prefer an upright vacuum, read our resource article that covers the differences between a canister and an upright vacuum.

 If you have an extra-large space, canisters may be easier to use as well.
-They also make great vacs for more commercial oriented purposes – not just offices and lobbies that see a lot of foot traffic, but hobby rooms, laundry rooms, and other residential areas that see professional levels of dirt.
-Keep in mind that the canister vacs also tend to be more quiet than often noisy uprights, which means less disturbance around the home or workplace.
+Just like some of the leading canister vacuums for pet hair, work the best in most homes.
+They also make great vacs for more commercial-oriented purposes – not just offices and lobbies that see a lot of foot traffic, but hobby rooms, laundry rooms, and other residential areas that see professional levels of dirt.
+Keep in mind that the canister vacs also tend to be quieter than often noisy uprights, which means less disturbance around the home or workplace.

 However, canisters – especially our top picks – also tend to have excellent dust trapping and filtering capabilities.
 This makes them a great choice for dust control and allergy prevention.
-It gives them an advantage on cleaning harder or rougher floor areas as well (another reason they are a popular commercial option).
+It gives them an advantage in cleaning harder or rougher floor areas as well (another reason they are a popular commercial option).
 However, they can be a little pricey, so make sure you are willing to spend enough for a quality model.
+For instance, the best Dyson vacuum can cost much more than the competition.

 #1 Pick Miele Complete C3 Alize Canister Vacuum – Editor’s Choice/Best Powerful Canister Vacuum